asynchronics/asynchronix/README.md

 # Implementation notes

-Under the hood, Asynchronix is based on an asynchronous implementation of the actor model, where each simulation model is an actor.
+Under the hood, Asynchronix is based on an asynchronous implementation of the [actor model][actor_model], where each simulation model is an actor.
 The messages actually exchanged between models are `async` closures which capture the event's or request's value and take the model as `&mut self` argument.
 The mailbox associated to a model and to which closures are forwarded is the receiver of an async, bounded MPSC channel.

 Computations proceed at discrete times.
 When executed, models can request the scheduler to send an event (or rather, a closure capturing such event) at a